 Parents are already digging themselves into a financial hole and their journey as parents has just begun.
 While it’s estimated that parents can spend almost a quarter of a million dollars raising a child through adulthood, some locations have proven more affordable than others.

 That’s why Alabamians will be happy to learn that Birmingham is officially the most affordable place to raise a child in the United States.
 When parents are living in this location, they will only pay an estimated $16,383 in their child’s first year of life (discounting delivery costs).
 By stark contrast, the average household in Washington, D.C. is expected to pay more than $35,000 on similar expenses.
+Considering an engineer’s salary can vary between $50,000 and $150,000 annually, a low-cost living solution could be a lifesaver.

 This survey performed by Redfin was able to calculate these costs based on the cost of living, the price of food, and expenses associated with childcare and education in the area.
 After all, kids eat a lot of food and they need at least 1,300 mg of calcium every day by the time they’re nine years old.